frankhjung/article-github-actions/README.md

 We now have all the pieces in place to execute our workflow that will:

 1. Invoke an action to perform a shallow checkout of our repository from the `master` branch
 1. Render the markdown using a custom Action from our own [pandoc Docker](https://cloud.docker.com/u/frankhjung/repository/docker/frankhjung/pandoc) container
 1. Use a public Action to publish the static HTML to [GitHub pages](https://frankhjung.github.io/article-github-actions/README.html)

-That is not all though.
-As workflows are now integrated to GitHub, we can review jobs and even edit or add new ones.
+Workflows are integrated into GitHub unlike the previous Azure pipelines.
+A big relief!

 # Some Extras